heistp/irtt/README.md

 _Planned for v1.0.0..._

-- Add syslog support for server:
-  - Support three levels: info, warning and error
-  - Rename Codes to have Err and Warn prefixes as necessary
-  - Add --syslog flag with format protocol://host:port/tag
 - Document irtt.openrc and public server
 - Solidify TimeSource, Time and new Windows timer support:
   - Add --timesrc to client and server